 From the Buddhist point of view, coming to terms with death is part of making our life worthwhile and meaningful.

 Death and life are not separate and opposed, but as giving rise to each other.
 They coexist in a complementary fashion.
 We do need to conquer death but rather we should try to come accepting it and familiarize ourselves (and every single living being) with the sense of mortality and impermanence.

-Life without death is impossible, and vice versa, and therefore the ultimate aim of Buddhist practice incorporates an acceptance of death and a cultivation of an attitude that does not reject it as something ugly and menacing that steals our life away, and thus something to be pushed aside and ignored.
+The Buddhist view is that everything is impermanent, and so death and life are inseparably bound up with each other.
+Therefore the ultimate aim of Buddhist practice incorporates an acceptance of death and a cultivation of an attitude that does not reject it as something ugly and menacing that steals our life away, and thus something to be pushed aside and ignored.